-For discreet testing you can trust, consider going online and connecting with professionals like Accurate STD and HIV Testing.
-They’ll help you decide which test makes the most sense for your symptoms and sexual activity, and they’ll even identify testing facilities near you for easy access and convenience.
-No appointment to visit a lab is necessary — only a recommendation from a network doctor.
+For discreet testing that you can trust, consider going online to connect with professionals like Accurate STD Testing for your private STD testing services.
+They’ll help you decide which STD tests make the most sense for your symptoms and sexual activity, and they’ll even identify testing facilities near you for easy access and convenience.
+The STD testing process is simple and no appointments are necessary.
 Upon arrival, all you need on-hand is a confirmation receipt provided by the online network you’ve partnered with.
 Then, you’ll receive your results discreetly and quickly through the online network.

 Your experience is kept totally private and, through networks like Accurate STD Testing, your testing (and its subsequent results) are never reported to insurance.
 Even better?
 When you get tested through Accurate STD, the results — or the fact that you got tested in general — do not end up in your personal health records like they may when insurance companies get involved.
 Generally speaking, online STD testing services like Accurate STD combine convenience, reliability, and cost-effectiveness and produce results in a hurry.